Wendell Willkie: Final months and death

 Willkie's condition only worsened as the weeks went on.
 He went to New York by rail in mid-September, but on the trip he was stricken with another heart attack.
 Although his advisors told him to seek treatment and abandon the trip, Willkie pressed on.
 When he arrived in New York, Willkie was in great pain and his press secretary called an ambulance to take him to Lenox Hill Hospital.
 He recovered to some extent, enough so that his friends expected him to be discharged.
 He spent time working on the galleys of his second book, An American Program, and planned future projects.
 On October 4, Willkie caught a throat infection, which was treated with penicillin.
 As he was recovering, Willkie's now chronic heart attacks struck again and he suffered three more attacks on October 7.
 The hospital, which had been issuing reassuring bulletins to the public, was now forced to inform the public that Willkie's condition had worsened and that he was critically ill.
 The next morning, Willkie suffered one last attack, which proved fatal.
 He had suffered over a dozen heart attacks in Lenox Hill Hospital.

 Roosevelt released a statement applauding Willkie's "tremendous courage" which "prompted him more than once to stand alone ...
 In this hour of grave crisis the nation loses a great citizen."
 War Secretary Stimson offered to have Willkie buried in Arlington National Cemetery, but Edith Willkie wanted her husband to be buried in his native Indiana, at Rushville.
 His casket was placed in the center aisle of the Fifth Avenue Presbyterian Church; 60,000 people filed by his casket, and 35,000 crowded around the church during the service, including many blacks—as, Eleanor Roosevelt noted in her column, was fitting.
 Wendell and Edith Willkie rest together in Rushville's East Hill Cemetery, the gravesite was marked by a cross, and a book was carved in stone, designed by sculptor Malvina Hoffman, and inscribed with quotations from One World.

-Willkie's 1940 running mate, McNary, died eight months before him, on February 25.
-It was the first, and to date, the only time both members of a major-party presidential ticket died during the term for which they sought election.
-Had they been elected, the Presidential Succession Act of 1886 would have been invoked upon Willkie's death, and his Secretary of State would have been sworn in as acting president for the remainder of the term ending on January 20, 1945.